ICICI Bank Limited (IBN) is predicted to post EPS of 0.30 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors - News Daemon

 Sponsored

-While finding the extent of efficiency of the company that is accounted for 103010 employees.
+Let’s gauge the efficiency of the firm, which has a total of 103010 employees.
 It has generated 14,864,564 per worker during the last fiscal year.
 For the Profitability, stocks operating margin was +22.77 and Pretax Margin of +21.76.

 ICICI Bank Limited (IBN) Ownership Facts and Figures

-Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the ICICI Bank Limited industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Banks – Regional Industry.
 ICICI Bank Limited’s current insider ownership accounts for 62.40%, in contrast to 17.50% institutional ownership.

 ICICI Bank Limited (IBN) Earnings and Revenue Records

-Going through the last 3-months fiscal report unveiled on the 12/30/2022, it has been observed that the corporation posted $0.3 earnings per share (EPS) during the time that was better the consensus figure (set at $0.28) by $0.02.
+In the latest quarterly report released, which was put into the public domain on 12/30/2022, the organization reported $0.3 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $0.28) by $0.02.
 This company achieved a net margin of +15.96 while generating a return on equity of 14.79.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.31 per share during the current fiscal year.

 ICICI Bank Limited (NYSE: IBN) Trading Performance Indicators